How to Make Iced Tea with Fresh Herbs

 Best way to make fresh iced tea with fresh herbs:

 Steep a large handful of fresh herbs in 4 cups of boiling water for 15-20 minutes.
-Then sweeten (if preferable) and chill.
+Then sweeten (if preferred) and chill.

 Can you brew herbal tea in cold water?